vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 There are three <dictkey>mfpModel</dictkey> models available for the computation of the mean free path (mfp): <dictval>maxwellian</dictval>, <dictval>hardSphere</dictval>, and <dictval>variableHardSphere</dictval>.

-You might want to compute the mfp at patches only to speed-up the calculations: indeed, knowledge of the mfp at patches is enough to use the [Smoluchowski temperature jump boundary condition](https://vincentcasseau.github.io/how-tos-cfd-initial-conditions/#31-trans-rotational-temperature).
-To this aim, two switches (<dictkey>computeFieldAndBoundaries</dictkey> and <dictkey>computeMfpBoundaries</dictkey>) are used and the correct combination is shown below
+You may want to compute the mfp at boundary patches only to speed-up the calculations: indeed, knowledge of the mfp at boundary patches is enough to use the [Smoluchowski temperature jump boundary condition](https://vincentcasseau.github.io/how-tos-cfd-initial-conditions/#31-trans-rotational-temperature).
+To this aim, two switches (<dictkey>computeFieldAndBoundaries</dictkey> and <dictkey>computeMfpBoundaries</dictkey>) are implemented and the correct combination is shown below

 ```c++
 rarefiedParameters